zaps166/NFSIISE/README.md

 ## Additional information:

-* The game doesn't work on OS X, because window and event loop aren't in main thread - this doesn't work in Cocoa - the game runs, but it can't get any mouse, keyboard and WM events,
+* Mac OS X - look at 'wip_osx' branch,
 * The game is not tested under *BSD systems.
 Probably it can run after a few code changes.
-* Cockpit view is unavailable (original 3D-accelerated version doesn't have this).
+* Cockpit view and night driving are unavailable (original 3D-accelerated version doesn't have this).
 * If the game crashes it might not restore the gamma properly.
 In this case run: `xgamma -gamma 1.0`.